jjvanzon/Circular-Language-Spec/broader-view/from-spec/interfaces-broader-view/imaginary-backward-relationships.md

 `[ Preliminary documentation ]`

 Sometimes when a backward relation is not stored, you want to see it anyway, because it might be useful information.
-Particularly you always want to see all available commands inside an object, even though an object does not physically have a reference to all the commands.
+Particularly you always want to see all available commands inside an object, even though an object might not physically have a reference to all the commands.

 Producing the backward relationship may involve scanning part of a system in which an object might be used or perhaps sped up by some sort of caching scheme.